You have reached the Hoffman Center for the Arts Submittable home.

 We are a non-profit organization dedicated to the arts, culture, and education based in Manzanita Oregon.
 Listed below are the projects we sponsor for writers and artists with connections to the north Oregon Coast.

 The North Coast Squid is a literary magazine showcasing work of writers and artists who live in our community or have a strong connection to the area.
 The submission period for the upcoming issue is June 1-30, 2023.

 Word & Image pairs 12 writers and 12 artists for a collaborative project that results in an exhibition and a book of linked artwork and writing.
-Submissions for the 2022 project will open in the Spring.
-Copies of the 2020 Word & Image Keepsake Book may be purchased at the Hoffman Gallery or online on the Hoffman Center website.
+The submission period for the 2022 project is April 1-30, 2022.

 "Community Writes" is an online quarterly publication of the Hoffman Center for the Arts.
-Writers with a connection to north Oregon coast communities are invited to share writing that focuses on a different topic each quarter.
+Writers with a connection to north Oregon coast communities are invited to share writing that focuses on a different topic each month.

-- Writing is accepted in prose form, including fiction, nonfiction, essay, and memoir.
+- Writing is accepted in the categories of fiction, nonfiction, essay, memoir, and poetry.

 - up to 800 words.